-You must remain at time and notify your employer accordingly via the appropriate circular.
+You must remain at time and notify your employer accordingly via the appropriate circular i.e. as per the appendices in CL42/2021(teachers) and CL43/2021 (other grades).

-What contact tracing systems should be in place on campus and whose responsibility are these?
+What contact tracing systems should be in place on site and whose responsibility are these?

-Each College should have a contact person should the HSE/Public Health Authorities need to contact the college.
+Each centre/college should have a contact person should the HSE/Public Health Authorities need to contact the centre/college.